drslump/vim-syntax-js/README.md

 ## Conceals

-To activate conceals with these commands:
+Activate conceals with these commands:

     set conceallevel=2
     set concealcursor=nc  " don't reveal the conceals unless on insert or visual modes